 - If you attended the April 2018 CampFI in Virginia where I was one of the presenters, you’ll recognize a lot of the material in Part 27 – Why is Retirement Harder than Saving for Retirement?: Another more philosophical, not so technical post, perfectly suited for folks trying to get started.
 Probably you’ve heard about MMM’s Shockingly Simple Math and JL Collins’ Simple Path to Wealth.
 But the simplicity of accumulation assets can’t be so easily extrapolated into the withdrawal stage.
 That phase is much more complicated and the reason why I have written 30+ parts on this topic!

 - Part 32 – You are a Pension Fund of One (or Two).
 Compare and contrast our personal challenges to those of large corporate and public pension funds.
-It turns out that I found many aspects of running my own (early) retirement finances, essentially a pension fund with two beneficiaries, that are much more tricky than running a pension fund for thousands of beneficiaries!
+It turns out that I found many aspects of running my own (early) retirement finances, essentially a pension fund with two beneficiaries, that are much more complex than running a pension fund for thousands of beneficiaries!

 OK, after the intro, what else would you want to read?
 Maybe you found interesting sub-topics and the relevant links already when reading through Part 26.
 But I also present all the remaining posts as they fall into several major topics.
 And don’t worry, I also give a few suggestions on what to read when at what stage in your FIRE journey, later in the summary below…